-You can test your testosterone levels with a home finger-prick blood test.
-This test is usually done in the morning when testosterone levels are at their highest.
+You can test your testosterone levels at home by using a finger-prick blood test.
+We recommend doing this test in the morning when your testosterone levels are at their highest.
 Saliva tests are sometimes used to test testosterone levels.
 But it’s still not clear how accurate these are.

 Normal testosterone levels in men are between: